State Ombudsman Programs in Long-Term Care: Guide and FAQ

 How Does an Ombudsman Work With Facilities?

-While an LTC ombudsman primarily works to resolve complaints made against facilities, they’ll usually advise anyone who has concerns about the rights of residents, including facility leaders seeking regulatory guidance.
+While a region’s appointed LTC ombudsman primarily works to resolve complaints made against facilities, they’ll usually advise anyone who has concerns about the rights of residents, including facility leaders seeking regulatory guidance.
 This means you can reach out to your local ombudsman at any time, without fear, even if your facility is not undergoing an investigation.

-Here are a few examples of why you might want to reach out to an ombudsman.
+You might want to reach out to an ombudsman if, for example:

 • You’re seeking more information on visitation rights.